"The evening star is shinin' bright. So make a wish, and hold on tight. There's magic in the air tonight, And anythin' can happen..."

 Pretty in Mink: A few of Charlotte's princess dresses have a bit of fur trim, and she wears a dark pink boa when telling Tiana about the Prince's arrival.
 Tiana herself imagines herself in a white fox wrap with her white dress during her "I Want" Song.
 The temptation dream at the end gives her the same dress and wrap.

 Princesses Prefer Pink: Invoked and averted.
 Charlotte wants to be a princess, so she favors pink, due to this trope.
-Tiana favors green and blue when she becomes an actual princess.
+Tiana favors green and blue when she becomes a real princess.

 Pretty Freeloader: Best summed up in a line that was understandably cut from the film: